rongcloud/rongcloud-plugins-dify/README.md

 🔗 **GitHub Repository**: [https://github.com/rongcloud/rongcloud-plugins-dify](https://github.com/rongcloud/rongcloud-plugins-dify)

-## Project Introduction
+## Overview

+RongCloud (Beijing Yunzhong Rongxin Network Technology Co., Ltd.) is a leading global provider of intelligent cloud communication services.
+Our professional and secure PaaS and SaaS solutions empower developers and enterprises to drive digital transformation, creating new application scenarios and unlocking business value in the digital world.

+Founded in 2015, our core team, hailing from China Mobile's Fetion, brings nearly two decades of experience in the cloud communication industry.
+We have built a global network spanning 245 countries and regions, supported by multiple data centers and thousands of acceleration nodes.
+This powerful infrastructure supports hundreds of millions of concurrent users and handles a daily volume of hundreds of billions of messages.

-RongCloud Plugins is a Dify plugin designed for quick integration with RongCloud Server API.
-Through this plugin, you can easily implement various RongCloud features in your Dify applications, such as sending messages, obtaining user tokens, and more.
+The RongCloud Plugin for Dify enables seamless integration with the RongCloud server API.
+This allows you to easily implement a wide range of RongCloud's features into your Dify applications, such as sending messages, retrieving user tokens, and more.

 ## Features